kuzudb/kuzu-blog/src/content/post/2025-03-12-unstructured-data-to-graph-baml-kuzu.md

 It's amply clear these days that LLMs are proving to be powerful and versatile at a variety of tasks.
 In this post, we will show how to use
-Kuzu in combination with [BAML](https://docs.boundaryml.com/home), a domain-specific language for generating clean, structured outputs from LLMs, to **scalably** and **reliably** transform unstructured data into a graph that can be used for downstream analysis and RAG.
-Using tools like BAML can help increase the reliability of your LLM workflows by adding some much-needed engineering rigour into the LLM-driven process.
-We'll also look at some evaluation results to validate the quality of the
-LLM's output.
-The key steps involved are summarized in the diagram below:
+Kuzu in combination with [BAML](https://docs.boundaryml.com/home), a domain-specific language for generating clean, structured outputs from LLMs, to help transform the unstructured data into a graph that can be used for downstream analysis and RAG.
+Using tools like BAML can help increase the robustness and testability of your LLM workflows by adding some much-needed engineering rigour during the iteration process.
+We'll also look at some evaluation results to validate the quality of several LLMs' outputs.
+The key steps in the overall workflow are summarized in the diagram below:

 <Img src="/img/unstructured-data-to-graph-baml-kuzu/kuzu-baml-high-level.png" alt="High-level overview of the BAML-Kuzu workflow" />